Harroche/study_google_extension/README.md

 # Study Google Extension
 A google chrome extension that records your browser history.
-Basically in the future can track back what links you were researching
+Basically in the future can track back what links you were researching while also being in haravad referencing style.

 **Set up:**
 1. Download code locally